-MA: Yes, my boyfriend was also an observer, so that was very nice where we had that like connection.
-We went through training together, so we both really understood the job and had each other as a support system, so I couldn't have asked for anything better.
+MA: - where we had that connection.
+We went through training together, so we both really understood the job and had each other as a support system.
+I couldn't have asked for anything better.
 That worked out really well.
-My parents, I leaned on the side of like not telling them as much.
-I think I would have worried my mum a lot if I told her, like how rough the seas actually were, and I just didn't want to be worrying them.
-If I felt like I was safe and I was in control of the situation, I wasn't actually in like imminent danger then I didn't feel like there was a need to really discuss, like sometimes how hard it might have actually been.
-But yes, no, my mum was definitely the most nervous person about me going out.
+My parents, I leaned on the side of not telling them as much.
+I would have worried my mom a lot if I told her how rough the seas actually were.
+I just didn't want to be worrying them.
+If I felt like I was safe and in control of the situation, I wasn't actually in imminent danger, then I didn't feel like there was a need to really discuss sometimes how hard it might have been.
+But my mom was definitely the most nervous person about me going out.

 SW: How hard was it?
-I mean, what were some of...
+I mean, what were some of the -?